statisticalbiotechnology/cb2030/qa/linearmodels.md

 ## F-tests

-1. The book chapter says that the t-statistic for a certain variable is the same as the F-statistic where only that variable is omitted.
-Is this what is done in the ANOVA tests used in the jupyter notebook example, since it reports one F-value for each term rather than one F-value for all predictors?
-  > No, for most tests in the notebook more than one variable is tested. [*t*-tests](https://en.wikipedia.org/wiki/Student%27s_t-test) can only be performed in case-control situations, or when a single sample is to be compared to a given value.
+I should have done a better job in explicitly stating that I do not want you to cover how F-tests are calculated.
+In this course I want to treat them as as a black box for significance testing.
+If you want to know how they really operate there are several on-line resourses to choose from, as well as most standard statistics course that put lots of effort in how they are constructed.
+However, as said, just see them as a vehicle for the calculation of *p* values from your data and linear models.

+1. Is there an easy explanation for what the *F* value stands for, when you do the Anova test?
+  > Yes, ANOVA's are dependent on [F tests](https://en.wikipedia.org/wiki/F-test).

 1. It makes sense that we want to minimise the residues of all data point to to get the best regression curve.
 Why do we use the sum of the squares instead of the sum of the absolute values of the residues?
   > I select two reasons: 1) It makes the maths easier.
-The derivate of $e(X)^2$ is $2e(X)$.
+The derivate of *e(X)<sup>2</sup>* is *2e(X)*.
 Absolute values are trickier.
 2) Subsequently want to use [*F* tests](https://en.wikipedia.org/wiki/F-test) to evaluate the models, which are defined for squared normal distributed parameters.
 By minimising the squared residues we get the input parameters for the *F* test for free.

 1. The text states that when we have a large value of n a F-statistic value close to 1 can still provide evidence against H0 whilst a small value of n would require a large value of F-statistic to reject H0.
 What values counts as large for n and f-statistics and vice versa?
    > There is no rule.
 Check the properties by evaluating a F-tests yourself, or do as countless students done before you, use a [table](https://www.stat.purdue.edu/~jtroisi/STAT350Spring2015/tables/FTable.pdf).